-- Learn about the Google Cloud platform from a Googleexpert.
+- About the Google Cloud platform from a Google expert.

-- Extract your data from the Google Cloud platform and other SaaS applications to gain key business insights and prepare your data for analytics.
+- How to extract your data from the Google Cloud platform and other SaaS applications to gain key business insights and prepare your data for analytics.

 - Integrate, analyze and transform your data using the Xplenty platform

 - Join disparate data sources for organized data and comprehensive insights